 Need to make a complaint about VET FEE-HELP?

-If you have a complaint in relation to VET FEE-HELP or student loan, visit the Commonwealth Ombudsman's VET Student loans page.
+If you have a complaint regarding a VET FEE-HELP or student loan, visit the Commonwealth Ombudsman's VET Student loans page.

 Share this page: